SPUR frequently asked questions

-- Landgate's Property Sales report allows you to search sales history for Western Australian properties
+- Landgate’s Property Sales Reports use location data to provide sales history for Western Australian properties

 The Western Australian Land Information Authority (Landgate) is the State's trusted and respected source of location information, helping to inform important decision-making in government, business and the community.
 Landgate provides a secure land titles system, impartial land valuation services and authoritative location information – all vital to the Western Australian property market and the State's economy.

 SPUR, being part of Landgate, is interested in supporting businesses operating in our area of expertise.
 Hence the focus of the SPURon WA grant is on location information.

 Furthermore, Landgate/SPUR is leading the Whole-of-Government Open Data Policy via its platform data.wa.gov.au which enables access to government data.
 Open Data is supporting innovation and economic growth by revealing opportunities for businesses large and small to build new products/services, identify savings and improve operations.

 Sure.
 Catch the testimonials from some of our startups.